 He is currently working on his new show, which he will be bringing to us in advance of the Edinburgh Festival.
 It combines his experiences as an RE Teacher, and his orientation towards Humanism.

 Talks are on the last Wednesday of every month, at 7:00 for 7:30, at The Winchester Club in Winchester.
 Please take a look at the FAQs for more info.

 Admission is £5 which also gives you an entry in the book raffle.
 We take cash and major cards (cards preferred).

 The event is in two parts – the talk and then a Q&A after the interval.
-We encourage you to support The Arc by indulging in the available drinks and snacks before and during the event.
+We encourage you to support the venue by indulging in the available drinks before and during the event.